buildkite/golang-example/Readme.md

 # Buildkite Golang Example

-This repository is an example on how to test a Golang program using Buildkite.
+This repository is an example on how to test a Golang project using Buildkite.

 Testing Golang projects can be a bit tricky due to how Golang handles it's
 $GOPATH.
 The best way we've found so far is to create an entirely new $GOPATH